 Posted on Feb 06, 2012 | | Categories: Data Security

-Compliance issues and the ever-growing list of compliance regulation acronyms (HIPAA, PCI, SOX, etc.) are persistently nagging IT folks who must meet tough mandates and overly complicated rules.
+Compliance issues and the ever-growing list of compliance regulation acronyms (HIPAA, PCI DSS, SOX, etc.) are persistently nagging IT folks who must meet tough mandates and overly complicated rules.

 Of course, the real reason we must now pay so much attention to compliance is others' irresponsible abuse.
 Somewhere along the data strewn path, a few malicious malcontents had to succumb to the voice of greed and abuse their technological skill sets.
 All IT professionals' jobs are tougher thanks to those that through hacking, sniffing, or lifting data sources chose to steal and sell inadequately secured information.

 The truth is, though, that "data" really is sensitive information and we live in a paranoid modern world where dastardly damage is done with a just a little twist of the facts.
 So in response to the cries of outrage among our citizens, politicians have wrung their bureaucratic hands and offered plenty of passing legislation designed to protect our data.